 Reliable lubrication of the motor bearings is necessary to maintain optimum operating conditions and ultimately reduce unnecessary downtime.

-Grease is often used as a motor bearing lubricant because of its convenient application and unique properties.
+People often use grease for a motor bearing lubricant because of its convenient application and unique properties.
 The main functions of motor bearing grease are:

-As with many types of lubricants, additives are often used to improve grease performance.
+As with many types of lubricants, people often use additives to improve grease performance.
 Commonly used additives include preservatives, antiwear and extreme pressure agents, antioxidants and etchants, pour point depressants, lubricants, dyes or pigments.